hongnianwang/python-web-face-recognition/README.md

 Building a personal website, realized face registration and login.

-This system uses Mysql as a database tool, developed using python3 language, connected to the database using the third-party package pymysql, the web framework used tornado5.0, which .
+This system uses Mysql as a database tool, developed using python3.6, connected to the database using the third-party package pymysql, the web framework used tornado5.0.

 #### PATH setting